ebtc-protocol/ebtc/packages/contracts/test-report.md

     BorrowerOperations
       ✓ moveETHGainToCdp(): reverts when called by an account that is not StabilityPool CdpManager
-      ✓ applyPendingCdpState(): reverts when called by an account that is not BorrowerOperations ✓ updateRewardSnapshots(): reverts when called by an account that is not BorrowerOperations ✓ removeStake(): reverts when called by an account that is not BorrowerOperations ✓ updateStakeAndTotalStakes(): reverts when called by an account that is not BorrowerOperations
+      ✓ applyPendingState(): reverts when called by an account that is not BorrowerOperations ✓ updateRewardSnapshots(): reverts when called by an account that is not BorrowerOperations ✓ removeStake(): reverts when called by an account that is not BorrowerOperations ✓ updateStakeAndTotalStakes(): reverts when called by an account that is not BorrowerOperations